 - Now you’ll hear the Hungarian sentence in an audio recording repeated two times.
 As soon as the recording has finished, repeat as naturally as possible.
-It’s important that you try to imitate the speed, pronunciation, melody, intonation and rhythm of the recording as precisely as you can!
+It’s important that you try to imitate the speed, pronunciation, melody, intonation, and rhythm of the recording as precisely as you can!

-It’ll be very difficult to repeat out loud to begin with, and due to the limited time you have available, you’ll probably find yourself mumbling a lot.
+It’ll be very difficult to repeat out loud, to begin with, and due to the limited time you have available, you’ll probably find yourself mumbling a lot.
 Don’t worry about this.
 You’ll do numerous repetitions of the same sentence in the future, so you’ll eventually be able to pronounce it correctly.

-After having finished your first 5 sentences (25 reps) you might be asking yourself “was that it?”.
-5 Sentences doesn’t seem like a lot, and you can go ahead and do 10-15 more new sentences.
+After having finished your first 5 sentences (25 reps) you might be asking yourself “was that it?”
+5 Sentences don’t seem like a lot, and you can go ahead and do 10-15 more new sentences.
 But don’t go crazy.
 All new sentences that you study now will be scheduled for review a lot of times in the future, so you’ll quickly end up creating a backlog of work.

 Glossika is all about repetition.
 The more often you study a Hungarian sentence, the better you’ll know it.
 And the more sentences you know, the better a feeling you’ll get for the language.

 Once you’ve studied a new sentence with Glossika, it’s immediately scheduled for review.
 At first, you can expect to have phrases up for review after 12-24 hours.
-You simply go through these sentences like you would with new sentences in order to review them.
+You simply go through these sentences as you would with new sentences in order to review them.
 Always get your reviews out of the way before doing any new sentences.

 For each time you review a previously studied sentence, it’s rescheduled further into the future.
 Glossika’s algorithm for scheduling reviews is based on the forgetting curve.
 The forgetting curve is a mathematical model that tries to predict when you’re about to forget new information.

-According to the model, for each time you review a new piece of information, you remember it a little longer.
+According to the model, for each time you review a new piece of information, you’ll remember it a little longer.
 So each time you review a sentence in Glossika, it’s scheduled at a gradually longer interval.

 You can help this a little on the way by tagging the individual sentences as “easy” or “difficult” which in turn influences if Glossika schedules the sentence a little sooner or a little later.

 With Glossika, the key to success is reps.
 The milestones in the Glossika program are also based on reps.
-The people behind the system tell you to aim for 25.000, 50.000 and 75.000 reps.
-At these milestones you’re supposed to reach important breakthroughs with Hungarian.
+The people behind the system tell you to aim for 25.000, 50.000, and 75.000 reps.
+At these milestones, you’re supposed to reach important breakthroughs with Hungarian.

 If you want to learn more about Glossika, you can go check out my Glossika review.